No Way to Treat a Lady (album)

-No Way to Treat a Lady is the seventh studio album by Australian-American pop singer Helen Reddy that was released in the summer of 1975 by Capitol Records and found Reddy tackling country pop ("You Don't Need a Reason"), bossa nova ("Ten to Eight") and blues ("Long Time Looking").
-The album debuted on Billboards Top LP's & Tapes chart in the issue dated July 12, 1975, and peaked at number 11 over the course of 34 weeks, and on the album chart in Canada's RPM magazine it got as high as number 13.
-On January 19, 1976, the Recording Industry Association of America awarded the album with Gold certification for sales of 500,000 copies in the United States, and on August 23, 2005, it was released for the first time on compact disc as one of two albums on one CD, the other album being her 1976 release, Music, Music.
+No Way to Treat a Lady is the seventh studio album by Australian-American pop singer Helen Reddy that was released in June 1975 by Capitol Records and found Reddy tackling country pop ("You Don't Need a Reason"), bossa nova ("Ten to Eight") and blues ("Long Time Looking").
+The album debuted on Billboards Top LP's & Tapes chart in the issue dated 12 July 1975, and peaked at number 11 over the course of 34 weeks, and on the album chart in Canada's RPM magazine it got as high as number 13.
+On 19 January 1976, the Recording Industry Association of America awarded the album with Gold certification for sales of 500,000 copies in the United States, and on 23 August 2005, it was released for the first time on compact disc as one of two albums on one CD, the other album being her 1976 release, Music, Music.